 Thomas Ziegler images in Die Stimmen der Nacht (1984) that a still-alive FDR would have ordered a nuclear strike on Berlin to force the Nazis to give up.

-In Harry Turtledove’s The Man with the Iron Heart (2008) and Robert Conroy’s Germanica (2015), Nazi hardliners wage a Werwolf insurgency against the Allies from their mountain stronghold.
+In Harry Turtledove’s The Man with the Iron Heart (2008, our review here) and Robert Conroy’s Germanica (2015), Nazi hardliners wage a Werwolf insurgency against the Allies from their mountain stronghold.
 In the former they are led by Reinhard Heydrich, in the latter by Joseph Göbbels.

 Click here to learn more about the German national redoubt that wasn’t.